 Felicity Wilcox is an interdisciplinary composer and academic whose output encompasses concert music, film music, songwriting and improvisation, music for theatre, installation, live events, dance and radio.
-She has received commissions for many leading artists and ensembles, including The Australia Ensemble, Ensemble Offspring, Ironwood, Vivid Sydney, Decibel, Halcyon, Sydney Art Quartet, the Australia Piano Quartet, Charisma Trio, the Sydney Symphony Fellows, and individual performers.
-Her songs and concert compositions are performed and broadcast across Australia in reputable venues and on ABC radio.
+She has received commissions for many leading artists and ensembles, including The Australia Ensemble, Ensemble Offspring, Ironwood, Sydney Festival, Vivid Sydney, Decibel, Halcyon, Sydney Art Quartet, the Australia Piano Quartet, Charisma Trio, the Sydney Symphony Fellows, and individual performers.
+Her compositions are performed and broadcast across Australia and internationally.

 Felicity’s background as a screen composer informs her individual practice.
 Under the alias Felicity Fox, she has worked extensively as a composer and music director, with a highlight being her role as Assistant Music Director and Composer for the Paralympic Games opening Ceremony in Sydney 2000.
 She has composed, recorded and produced the soundtracks to over 60 productions for film and television, and has received multiple ARIA, AFI and APRA/AGSC awards and nominations for her scores.
 Her soundtracks are broadcast on major television networks and have featured in international film festivals such as Berlin, New York, London, Paris, Chicago, Venice, Tokyo, Sydney, Melbourne, Margaret Mead (NYC) and Toronto.